insidert/insidert/src/content/blog/busines-mistakes.md

 ---
-title: "Business mistakes"
+title: "Tidbits to first time Entrepreneurs from a first time Entrepreneuer."
-description: "My observations and realisations about starting and staying the business."
+description: "My observations and realisations about starting and staying the business.
+Not in cronological order."
 publishedDate: "Aug 14 2023"
-updatedDate: "Aug 14 2023"
+updatedDate: "Jan 10 2024"
 isFeatured: true
 tags: ['business', 'thoughts']
 heroImage: